baeolophus/TAGS_shiny_version/README.md

 # TAGS, the Totally Awesome Geolocator Service
 TAGS is <a href="https://tags.shinyapps.io/tags_shiny/">a web-based service</a> that allows you to edit messy geolocator data in a point-and-click format while saving excluded values for reproducible work.
 TAGS automatically suggests potential problem areas, lets you move from problem to problem to edit, and shows a map of coordinates generated from your data given your current edits.
-Please clone the code from the repository to use it on your own computer for datasets >30 mb.

 # What is TAGS?
-<a href="https://tags.shinyapps.io/tags_shiny/">TAGS, the Totally Awesome Geolocator Service</a> is a web-based service that allows you, the researcher, to edit messy geolocator data in a point-and-click format while saving excluded values for reproducible work.
+<a href="https://tags.shinyapps.io/tags_shiny/">TAGS, the Totally Awesome Geolocator Service</a> is an RShiny App that allows you, the researcher, to edit messy geolocator data in a point-and-click format while saving excluded values for reproducible work.
 TAGS automatically suggests potential problem areas based on unexpected values (and you can change the threshold for these), lets you move from problem to problem to edit, and shows a map of coordinates generated from your data given your current edits.

 # Installation instructions
+## Browser-based usage
 TAGS can be used as a browser-based RShiny app for datasets <30 megabytes (the <a href="https://github.com/baeolophus/TAGS_shiny_version/blob/main/README.md#example-usage">Example Use section</a> below has a sample file within this limit).
+No installations are necessary for the web version.

+## Local installation
-If you have a dataset >30 mb, please clone the code from the repository to use it on your own computer.
+If you have a dataset >30 mb, please clone the code from the repository to use it on your own computer, following the installation instructions below.

 ```
 git clone https://github.com/baeolophus/TAGS_shiny_version.git